-Our Production, Theatre & Events department has an outstanding record of students progressing to leading training organisations from LIPA, Royal Central, LAMDA, Guildhall, for example.
+Our Theatre & Event Technology department has an outstanding record of students progressing to leading training organisations from LIPA, Royal Central, LAMDA, Guildhall, for example.

 Many students have also directly entered the workforce to paid employment locally at The Brewery Arts Centre; The Old Laundry Theatre; Kendal Town Hall and Leisure Centre, The Platform (Morecambe), The Grand and The Dukes in Lancaster, Kendal Calling Festival, Kendal Mountain Festival, The Lakes International Comic Art Festival, and Internationally for Autograph who supply PA systems in London’s West End theatres; Disney, Adlib Sound and Lighting (Liverpool); and touring with Ellie Goulding, Jack Whitehall and Ed Sheeran as a small sample!